The original purpose of the Internet

 Centralized platforms certainly have their time and place and will certainly be a hard press for people to move away from.
 Platforms such as Facebook and various Google and Amazon services, benefit society and individuals greatly but all it will take is a new, well thought out, decentralised equivalent that will take over.
 Block-chain, and decentralised (peer-to-peer) networks are poised to become the biggest thing since sliced bread.
 The decentralised internet will eventually be such an improvement over the version we have now, it will become more stable and accepted as the preferred environment across the next decade.

-We’re still a long way off complete decentralisation, but the popularity of the concept is becoming increasingly apparent.
+We’re still a long way off reaching a decentralised web, but the popularity of the concept is becoming increasingly apparent.
 As the problems of centralisation become more obvious, it’s likely that we’ll start hearing more about the topic in the near future.